benlaverriere/dotfiles/README.md

 - split Brewfile into "critical" and "everything else"
 - store kitty config in repo
 - purge old installed formulae/casks (like old Pythons)
+- Just dependencies somewhat overlap with Rake dependencies.
+Not sure if the "accumulate advice" model translates well to Just, though.

 ## QMK